ersouthall/Time-of-detection/README.md

       </p>
   </li>
   </ul>
-and with null datasets which do not undego a bifurcation:
+and with null datasets which do not undergo a bifurcation:
 <ul>
   <li>
     <p>